 How can I find a designated clinic or doctor in my area?

 Please call us at 800-889-9949.
-You may also visit use the provider search for a list of locations near you.
+You may also visit use the provider locator for a list of locations near you.